netxms/netxms-doc/admin/installation.rst

 Desktop Management Console:

  1. Download the latest version from http://www.netxms.org/download.
-You will need Windows archive (named nxmc-VERSION-win32-x64.zip, for example nxmc-3.4.178-win32-x64.zip).
+    Since version 3.8 there are three options - archive (e.g. nxmc-3.8.226-win32-x64.zip), archive with bundled JRE (nxmc-3.8.226-win32-x64-bundled-jre.zip)
+    and installer, which also has JRE bundled (e.g. netxms-client-3.8.166-x64.exe).
+    If using archive without JRE, make sure you have JRE version 11 or 15 installed.
     Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently provided.

- 2. Extract zip in preferred directory.
+ 2. If using archive version, extract zip in preferred directory.
+If using installer, launch it and follow the instructions.

- 3. Run nxmc file from extracted catalog.
+ 3. Run nxmc file from extracted catalog (or launch from Windows Start Menu, if you used the installer).

 Web Management Console: